ngs-course/ngs-course.github.io/Course_Materials/variant_calling/tutorial/010_example.md

     cp -r /home/participant/Desktop/Open_Share/calling /home/participant/cambridge_mda14/
     cd /home/participant/cambridge_mda14/calling

-These datasets contain reads only for the chromosome 21.
+These datasets contain reads only for the **chromosome 21**.

 1. Prepare reference genome: generate the fasta file index
 --------------------------------------------------------------------------------
+Enter in the genome directory:

+    cd genome

 Use ``SAMTools`` to generate the fasta file index: